 For more exquisite beaches nearby without any crowds, consider visiting Capo Vaticano just south of Tropea.
 It's easily reachable by train and makes for an excellent day trip.

-Santa Maria dell'Isola is an ancient monastery dating back to the 4th century that has been beautifully restored.
+The Santuario di Santa Maria dell'Isola is an ancient monastery dating back to the 4th century that has been beautifully restored.

 It seems like something from a fairy tale; an enchanted lane leads one on a winding route up the island's cliff-sides rising from the depths of the Tyrrhenian Sea.